thoth-tech/SplashKit-Tutorial/Tutorial Proposals/kcb/Drawing Options Functions with DrawBitmap.md

 - Basic knowledge of programming concepts.
 - Familiarity with the Splashkit library.
 - Installed Splashkit and set up their development environment.
+- Here is the link for installing splashkit in various operating systems: https://splashkit.io/installation/

 ## Functions Used